Name: Joseph Pettet

 township in Perry County.

-I received the following obituary from Ann Auskin in June, 1985.
+The following obituary came to me from Ann Auskin in June, 1985.
 I've

-never been 100% certain that Lovey and Thomas were brothers however it is
+never been 100% certain that Lovey and Thomas were brothers, however it's

 very likely the case.
 The particulars, including the year of emigration to